1 October 2020

 This bootcamp course provides an intensive focus through a thorough and carefully designed weekly training programme, so that the verb forms can become part of your automatic understanding and speech.
 And importantly, the course provides accountability and a robust study routine; they are essential elements when your motivation dips.

-Follow our Bootcamp Weekly Training Programme with detailed exercises for 5 weeks, planned out for every training session every week (a total of 20 training sessions).
+Follow the Bootcamp Weekly Training Programme with detailed exercises for 5 weeks, planned out for every training session every week (a total of 20 training sessions).
 You’ll know exactly what to do, and how to track your progress.

 Comprehensive Swedish Verbs Form Guide.
 Everything about verbs, the verb groups and the five main verb forms that you feel too embarrassed to ask about!
 Explanations of grammar jargon, and when to use the verb forms.
 Essential for referencing, reviewing and refreshing.